Alma College

-Alma College is a private Presbyterian liberal arts college in Alma, Michigan.
-It enrolls approximately 1,400 students and is accredited by the Higher Learning Commission.

-Alma College is affiliated with the Presbyterian Church (USA) and offers bachelor's degrees in multiple disciplines as well as the Master of Fine Arts (MFA) in Creative Writing and the Master of Science in Communication and Information Technology.
-Its athletics teams, nicknamed the Scots, are part of the National Collegiate Athletic Association (NCAA) - Division III and the Michigan Intercollegiate Athletic Association (MIAA).
+Alma College is a private liberal arts college in Alma, Michigan.
+It enrolls approximately 1,200 students and is accredited by the Higher Learning Commission.
+Alma College is affiliated with the Presbyterian Church (USA) and offers bachelor's degrees in multiple disciplines as well as two master's degree programs.
+Its athletics teams, nicknamed the Scots, are part of the National Collegiate Athletic Association (NCAA) – Division III and the Michigan Intercollegiate Athletic Association (MIAA).

 History

 The college was founded by Michigan Presbyterians in 1886.
 It received funding from lumber magnate Ammi W. Wright, for whom Wright Hall on campus and Wright Avenue in the city of Alma are named.

 A marker designating the college as a Michigan Historic Site was erected by the Michigan History Division, Department of State.
 The inscription reads:

 On October 26, 1886, the Presbyterian Synod of Michigan accepted an offer by Ammi W. Wright of Alma of thirty acres of land, containing two buildings, and a gift of $50,000 from Alexander Folsom of Bay City, for the purpose of establishing Alma College.
 The Synod had resolved: "We will, with God's help, establish and endow a college within our bounds."
 A charter was granted by the state of Michigan, April 15, 1887.
 Classes began September 12, 1887.
 In the first year there were 95 students and nine faculty members.
 Here the Presbyterian Church has fostered the pursuit of learning to the glory of God and to the dignity of men.

-Additional markers designate the site of the college's Old Main and Folsom Hall as Michigan Historic Sites.
-The Folsom Hall inscription reads: